 - Anthrax, AIDS, rabies, SARS, the Bubonic Plague, etc…yup, animals.

-While the exact connection between COVID-19 and American/Brazilian meat production is unclear, there a close enough correlation to warrant deeper investigation.
+While the exact connection between COVID-19 spread and American/Brazilian meat production is unclear, there a close enough correlation to warrant deeper investigation.
 If it’s like most viruses, contact with infected bodily fluid would do it.
 Whatever the connection is, it contains critical information about the virus’s mode of transmission.

 One way we could find out would be to start noting COVID-19 positive patients’ dietary preferences.

 We can also test meat and livestock at processing plants for the virus, with an emphasis on beef.
-It’s possible COVID-19 spreads through the handling of or even consumption of raw (or rare) meat, but is more transmissible than other food-borne illnesses due to it’s well documented ability to stay viable on surfaces for hours.
+It’s possible COVID-19 spread through the handling of or even consumption of raw (or rare) meat, but is more transmissible than other food-borne illnesses due to it’s well documented ability to stay viable on surfaces for hours.

 It’s also possible that this virus has a higher point of solubility than other food born illnesses, requiring higher temperatures to be dissolved.
 That would follow considering its history with bats.